ravi312/camp/index.md

-## Learning chess fundamentals with Aishwarya
+## Learn chess fundamentals with Aishwarya

 Are you interested to enrol your child in chess classes?
 Depending on the current level, currently there are two batches which one can enrol in - Beginner or Intermediate.
 The mentoring is done online in small batch size.